Real estate license cost in California: A comprehensive breakdown

 How much does a real estate license in California cost?

 The cost to obtain a real estate license in California typically ranges from $600 to $1,100, depending on the school you choose for your pre-licensing education.
-This estimate includes all of the required education, state licensing fees, and background checks.
+This estimate includes all of the required education, exam fees, state licensing fees, and background checks.

-Here is a breakdown of the typical expenses involved:
+Here’s a breakdown of the typical expenses involved:

 Estimated total: $600 to $1,100